wcarhart/willcarh.art/content/projects.md

 tags: mobile

 name: Chordpanion
-blurb:
+blurb: iOS app to build chord progressions and help write music
-about: iOS app to build chord progressions and help write music
+about: Chordpanion is an iOS application for building chord progressions.
+Given a starting key, Chordpanion automatically builds a number of progressions based on commonly used progressions and music theory.
+It also has functionality for transcribing progressions into different keys, as well as finding progressions to facilitate key changes.
 languages: Swift
 languages: Objective-C
 technologies: iOS
 img: {{cdn:img/logos/chordpanion.png}}
 repo: https://github.com/wcarhart/chordpanion
 link:
-demo:
+demo: false
 latest_version:
 published: 2018
 status: archived